Sous-Chefs-Boneyard/selinux_policy/README.md

 Usage
 -----

-This cookbook only has resources, so it should be called from a wrapper cookbook.
+This cookbook's functionality is exposed via resources, so it should be called from a wrapper cookbook.
-Remember to add `depends 'selinuxpolicy'` to your `metadata.rb`.
+Remember to add `depends 'selinux_policy'` to your `metadata.rb`.

 ### boolean
 Represents an SELinux [boolean](http://wiki.gentoo.org/wiki/SELinux/Tutorials/Using_SELinux_booleans).